Aryan570/turtle/README.md

 > Only Windows is supported for now.

-I&apos;m making this for personal use, so I&apos;m not targeting other platforms.
+If you want download for your own use, you can check out release section I&apos;m making this for personal use, so I&apos;m not targeting other platforms.
 ### Currently include:
 - Calculator